flatland.graphs.graph_utils module#

 - flatland.graphs.graph_utils.neighbors(G, nbunch, edge_types=None, outer_edge_types=None)[source]#

-From a graph G, and nodes nbunch, return the list of nodes who are neighbors of nbunch via edges of types edge_types.
-Include those edges, and edges between the neighbors of type types outer_edge_types, in the second return value.
+- From a graph G, and nodes nbunch, return the list of nodes who are neighbors of nbunch via edges of types edge_types.
+Include those edges, and edges between the neighbors of type types outer_edge_types, in the second return value. - *Unfinished*

 - flatland.graphs.graph_utils.plotGraphEnv(G, env: RailEnv, aImg, space=0.3, figsize=(8, 8), show_labels=(), show_edges='dir', show_edge_weights=False, show_nodes='all', node_colors=None, edge_colors=None, alpha_img=0.2, node_size=300, lvHighlight=None, arrowsize=10)[source]#